 But how powerful is it, exactly?
-We all hear about how terrific the 10mm is, but what if we put it to the test?
+We all hear about how terrific the 10mm is, but what if we perform a 10mm gel test to see what kind of penetration and expansion we can expect?

-I selected three loads, all with bullets weighing 200 grains, and covering both high-performance hollowpoint defensive loads as well as basic FMJ ammo.
+For this 10mm ammo comparison, I selected three loads, all with bullets weighing 200 grains.
+These loads covered both high-performance 10mm self defense ammo as well as basic range ammunition.
 I tested Federal Personal Defense HST, Speer Gold Dot Personal Protection Gold Dot Hollowpoint, and CCI Blazer FMJ range ammunition.
+Both of the full power personal protection loads used proven hollowpoint bullet designs while the range load used a 10mm FMJ projectile.

 I also chronographed all three 200-gr. loads to see how they performed.
 The Federal HST came in at an average of 1,130 fps, the Speer Gold Dot at 1,100 fps, and the Blazer ammo at 1,030 fps.

-My test was intended to show ammunition performance and penetration of the 10mm round, both hollowpoint defensive rounds and FMJ range ammo.
+My test was intended to show 10mm ammunition performance and penetration, both full power self defense ammo and FMJ target ammunition.

 I think that the results speak for themselves — the 10mm is an undeniably powerful round, and one that clearly will excel in both a hunting and self-defense role.